 - Penn State Cooperative Extension

 - Pennsylvania Nutrition Education Network

 - Head Start State Collaboration Office

-Keystone Kids Go! has six parts (graphic of components):
+Keystone Kids Go! has six parts:

 (1) Go Colorful!
 The Go Colorful! component of Keystone Kids Go! is also known as Keystone Color Me Healthy (KCMH).
 KCMH is based on the original Color Me Healthy program developed in North Carolina.
 KCMH provides early childhood practitioners with resources and materials to teach preschoolers that healthy eating and movement are fun!